 It’s supposedly a big achievement that the Barbie doll body now comes in a curvy or “realistic” version—yet her face remains totally unrealistic.

 Barbie’s doe eyes are disproportionately large for her face.
-They are spaced slightly far apart—another attribute of classic beauty.
+How come none of the Barbies have small eyes spaced close together?

 From Mattel’s point of view, Barbie’s face needs to be as pretty and perfect as possible.
 What young girl wants to play with a doll that has a plain Jane face?